Jesse M. Unruh

-Jesse Marvin Unruh (/ˈʌnru/ UN-roo; September 30, 1922 – August 4, 1987), also known as Big Daddy Unruh, was an American politician who served as speaker of the California State Assembly and as the California State Treasurer.
+Jesse Marvin Unruh (/ˈʌnru/ UN-roo; September 30, 1922 – August 4, 1987), was an American politician who served as speaker of the California State Assembly and as the California state treasurer.
 He was a liberal Democrat.

 Early life and education

 Born September 30, 1922, in Newton, Kansas, Unruh served in the United States Navy during World War II.
 After the war, he enrolled at the University of Southern California, receiving a Bachelor of Arts degree in political science and journalism in 1948.

 Career

 California Assembly

 President John F. Kennedy meets with California state legislators.
 Left to right: Chairman of the California Assembly Committee on Ways and Means, Robert W. Crown; California State Assembly Speaker, Jesse Unruh; President Kennedy; Chairman of the California Senate Finance Committee, George Miller, Jr.; and President Pro Tempore of the California State Senate, Hugh M. Burns.
 Oval Office, White House, Washington, D.C.

 Unruh's political career began as an unsuccessful candidate for the California State Assembly in 1950 and 1952.
 He was elected as a member of the Assembly on his third attempt in 1954.
 In 1956, he was an unsuccessful candidate for a Democratic presidential elector for California.
 In 1959, he wrote California's Unruh Civil Rights Act, which outlawed discrimination by businesses that offer services to the public and was a model for later reforms enacted nationally in the 1960s and 1970s.
 Unruh was Speaker of the California State Assembly from 1961 to 1969 and a delegate to Democratic National Convention from California in 1960 and 1968.

 While serving as speaker of the California Assembly in the 1960s, Unruh used, according to one observer, “his political clout to stretch budget appropriations for education, to push through social legislation to better the plight of the poor, and to reorganize California's Legislature into a full-time professional institution.”